 One of our most beautiful parks, Heise lies amid 900 acres of mountain forests.
 The nearby town of Julian is a great place to visit.

-Heise offers 14 224-square feet comfortable cabins with variable speed wifi Internet access, insulation and moderate climate control, interior lighting, a table and chairs and a food pantry.
+Heise offers 14 224-square feet comfortable cabins with insulation and moderate climate control, interior lighting, a table and chairs and a food pantry.
 Cabin beds are wood-framed and do not include mattresses/bedding.
-One small tent is allowed on site.
 Also outside are a deck, picnic table and fire ring.

 Visit the News & Events page for park events, updates and closures.